5 Marketing Tools I Use on a Daily Basis

 Today, I’m easing that pain with 5 must-have tools I use on a daily basis.
 These simplify my life, and make it so much easier to get it all done.

 Welcome to the world of 2 a.m. tweets (without ever waking up.)
 If I could marry Buffer and its entire team, I would in a heartbeat.
-Buffer makes social media scheduling an absolute breeze, and with built-in analytics tools, it will be your new best friend.
+Buffer makes social media scheduling an absolute breeze, and with analytics tools, it will be your new best friend.
 Some of my favorite features are the rescheduling tool, buffering RTs and replies, and their incredible customer service (look up the definition of “best customer service” in the dictionary and you’ll find a photo of Bufferoos.)

 Mention is a perfect tool for knowing what’s being discussed about your brand online.
 From monitoring online chatter to receiving media notifications when you’re in the news, Mention’s daily digest displays any discussion of your brand and their perception.
 I use it for social interactions I may have missed, media coverage updates, and to see what users are saying about us (when they don’t tag.)